-Economically effective, extraordinarily impressive, with unequalled dynamism & ambition, Sao Paulo was at one point the fastest growing city in the world and for the earlier part of the 20th century, a prototype of future urban development.
-But there was an uncontrollable desire to modernise, build & grow.
+Economically effective, extraordinarily impressive, with unequalled dynamism & ambition.
+Sao Paulo was once the fastest growing city in the world and for the earlier part of the 20th century, a prototype of future urban development.
+But there was an uncontrollable will to modernise, build & grow.
 "Skyscrapers are springing up overnight 'like mushrooms' in an utterly disorganised regime of development" Walter Gropius.

 Iceland is the most sparsely populated country in Europe but geologically the most active.
 With such bleak, sparse, often alien topography traversing much of the island with little sign of life- any life, how has man adapted to this volatile and remote island?